egoist/tsup/docs/README.md

 All other CLI flags still apply to this command.

+**If the regular `tsup` command doesn't work for you, please submit an issue with a link to your repo so we can make the default command better.**

 ### Using custom configuration

 You can also use `tsup` using file configurations or in a property inside your `package.json`, and you can even use `TypeScript` and have type-safety while you are using it.